• Skip to primary navigation

 Individual ramekins of praline sweet potato casserole on the table.

-When it come to holiday sides, this sweet potato casserole is one I come back to time and again.
+When it comes to holiday sides, this sweet potato casserole is one I come back to time and again.
 It goes perfectly with these boursin mashed potatoes, southern cornbread dressing, and this kale autumn salad as sides for turkey or ham.

 What Makes Sweet Potato Praline Casserole So Good?